-My go-to lashes are a wispy and natural looking pair of lashes, as I like them to look like my own.
+My go-to lashes are a wispy and natural-looking pair of lashes, as I like them to look like my own.
 My favourite brand of false lashes being Ardell, Primark and a new favourite Red Cherry.
 The Ardell demi wispies offer a very natural look and in my opinion, are shorter in length in comparison to the Red Cherry lashes, which offer a more natural glam look with the greater length.
 Below you can see both the Red Cherry and Ardell lashes in action, both available on False Eyelashes.

 Top Images- Ardell Demi Wispies. // Bottom Image- Red Cherry Stevi.

 This brings me to the end of my post, from brushes to false eyelashes.
 I will say one more time, Thank You to FalseEyelashes.co.uk.
-I loved the products I was sent and I endorse the website not by obligation but instead my opinion, as not only the products but also the websites postage, returns and additional scheme services make it a perfect option when buying lashes.
+I love the products I was sent and I endorse the website not by obligation but instead my opinion, as not only the products but also the websites postage, returns and additional scheme services make it a perfect option when buying lashes.
 Their site offers a huge range, beyond what I sampled also, including Eyelure, Doll Beauty and Peaches & Cream.

-Have a lovely day, and comment and share what you would like to see coming soon on the Blog too of course.
+Have a lovely day, and comment and share what you would like to see coming soon on the blog too of course.